softwaremill/sttp/docs/backends/javascript/fetch.md

 ```scala
 val backend = FetchBackend()
 ```

-Timeouts are handled via the new [AbortController](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) class.
-As this class only recently appeared in browsers you may need to add a [polyfill](https://www.npmjs.com/package/abortcontroller-polyfill).

 As browsers do not allow access to redirect responses, if a request sets `followRedirects` to false then a redirect will cause the response to return an error.